Housing and Economic Land Availability Assessment

 Terms of Reference and Constitution

-A Call for Sites was launched by the Council to run from 8 February to 22 March 2021.
-The Call for Sites provided individuals and organisations with the opportunity to suggest sites to the Council that they thought had the potential to be developed for housing, economic or other uses.
-Those that submitted a site within the consultation period are currently being processed.
-Those that are submitted outside the consultation period will still be accepted by the Council and where possible considered.
+This Call for Sites is launched by the Council to run from 6 February - 14 March 2025.
+The Call for Sites provides individuals and organisations with the opportunity to suggest sites to the Council that they believe have the potential to be developed for housing, economic and other uses.
+This Call for Sites follows on from a Call for Sites held 8 February – 22 March 2021.
+Those that submitted a site within the 2021 consultation have been contacted directly.

 You do not have to own a site in order to suggest it for development, but we do ask that you provide us with a copy of the site's Title Plan and Title Deeds (which can be obtained from the Land Registry for a small fee) and that you speak to the landowner before submitting the form.